jesus-alastria/alastria-platform/en/Alastria-Core-Technical-Platform.md

 * Privacy
 * Safety

-# 3. The Public-Permissionless blockchain networks

-Distributed fault tolerant protocols have been deployed traditionally at relatively small scale, and typically in a single administrative domain (that is, inside a single legal company) where adversarial attacks can be minimized and so they are not a primary concern.

-[Bitcoin](https://bitcoin.org/bitcoin.pdf) was the first practical system to solve the problem of fault tolerant distributed computing in a completely public and anonymous environment where anonymous malicious adversaries could behave in a [Byzantine](https://en.wikipedia.org/wiki/Byzantine_fault_tolerance) way to try to make the network malfunction.

-Possibly the major invention of the Bitcoin system was to design a consensus mechanism with an embedded digital currency, where agreement on the order of transactions is negotiated via an economically incentivized cryptographic random lottery based on partial hash collisions.
-This novel consensus algorithm was called Proof-of-Work (PoW), reflecting the idea that in order to win the lottery, the nodes had to use a lot of computational resources to solve the cryptographic puzzle used for the lottery.

-Apart from enabling the consensus on the order of transactions, the PoW mechanism provides two additional benefits: on one hand it protects the system from Sybil attacks (especially difficult to avoid in public-permissionless networks), and on the other it creates a very good incentivisation mechanism for promoting anonymous participants to dedicate expensive computing resources to execute the consensus algorithm required for the operation of the network and ensuring safety.

-The [Bitcoin](https://bitcoin.org/bitcoin.pdf) and [Ethereum](https://www.ethereum.org/) systems are very robust and they operate successfully in a highly adversarial environment, where highly-motivated and malicious attacks are commonplace, and does so in spite of the anonymity of the entities operating the nodes in a fully decentralized way.
-This is the reason why the system is many times referred to as the “Trustless machine”.

-A brief note on terminology: we refer to these types of networks as "Public-Permissionless" to stress the fact that the participants do not need to request permission to anybody in order to participate in the network.
-It is very common in the literature to drop the "Permissionless" word and just use "Public" to mean both accessible to anybody and without the need to request permission.

-However, in other contexts, the word "Public" does not necessarily imply the anonymous access to the services provided in a public manner.
-For example, in order to access to the public health services of a country, their citizens normally have to identify themselves to the entity providing the service.
-In those other contexts there are many examples of both Public-anonymous and Public-identified provision of public services.

-Indeed, we will see that Alastria has the objective of being a Public-Permissioned network, in the sense that is is open to all entities in Spain, but it is permissioned so the entities have to be identified.
+## Different transaction execution models

+In general, in public-permissionless blockchain networks like Bitcoin and Ethereum there are essentially two mechanisms that ensure the safety property of the network:
+1. All transactions are executed and validated in all participating nodes in a deterministic way.
+2. There is a consensus algorithm used to ensure that all nodes agree on the same order of transactions, so they are executed in exactly the same order in all the nodes.

+In general, in this type of networks (and Quorum is not an exception as it inherits these characteristics from Ethereum), the lifecycle of transactions is similar, from

+En general, en este tipo de redes (y Quorum no es una excepción), el ciclo de vida de las transacciones es similar, desde que son inyectadas en la red blockchain hasta que son registradas por todos los nodos y se actualiza el estado en cada uno de ellos.
+A alto nivel, ese ciclo de vida es el mismo independientemente del algoritmo de consenso que se utilice.
+En cambio, Fabric tiene un ciclo de vida de las transacciones completamente diferente, pensado desde el principio para consorcios privados.
+A continuación analizamos estos dos modelos de ciclo de vida de la ejecución de las transacciones y algunas implicaciones en las características más relevantes de los sistemas blockchain resultantes.

+For example, in Ethereum the transactions are first validated (via their execution) in the miner/minter nodes, the one node that wins the cryptographic lottery decides the order of transactions in the block, and then all the other nodes in the network execute all the transactions in the block in the order specified by the winner.
+This is referred to as the “order-execute” model.

+Indeed, the existence of an algorithm to reach consensus on the order of transactions is not exclusive to public-permissionless networks and is required in all types of blockchain networks,  though they may differ in the implementation.
+However, in private consortiums and in order to achieve privacy, among other things, it is not required that all transactions are executed in all nodes of the network.

+For example, in Quorum, private transactions are only executed in the nodes which are privy to the transaction (those specified in the “privateFor” parameter).
+In addition, the payload of private transactions is only stored in those nodes and is never sent or replicated to any other node in the network, and private transactions can only modify the so-called “private state” which is different in each node and depends on the actual private transactions where each node has participated.
+Public transactions in Quorum follow exactly the same model as in standard Ethereum.

+In contrast to public state, safety of private state data can only be ensured indirectly: even though private transactions are executed in just a reduced number of nodes in the network, the transactions are included in the blocks that are stored in the blockchain in all nodes.
+The transaction in the block does not include the payload nor the transaction results.
+A node that did not participate in the private transaction can not verify the transaction by executing it, but all nodes that did participate in the transaction can replay it and given the deterministic nature of the EVM, they can asume that if the initial states were the same

-## 3.1.
-The problem of Scalability of Public-Permissioned blockchains
+## The problem of Scalability of Public-Permissioned blockchains

-However, achieving this level of robustness in such a hostile environment can not be made without some compromises.
+However, this level of robustness in such a hostile environment can not be achieved without some compromises.
 Those compromises are better illustrated using the words of Vitalik Buterin describing the **“Blockchain trilemma”**.
 The trilemma claims that blockchain systems can only at most have two of the following three properties:
 * **Decentralization**, defined as the system being able to run in a scenario where each participant only has access to O(c) resources, where c refers to the size of computational resources available to each node (ie. a regular laptop or small VPS).
 * **Scalability**, defined as being able to process O(n) > O(c) transactions, where n refers to the size of the ecosystem in some abstract sense.
 * **Security (or Safety)**, defined as being secure against attackers with up to O(n) resources